Understanding Recurrent Neural Architectures by Analyzing and Synthesizing Long Distance Dependencies in Benchmark Sequential Datasets: Computing Dependency Decay Curves of Artificial Datasets

-The impact of vocabulary size can be seen in figure~\ref{fig:spk_v} where the LDD characteristics of SP\emph{2} datasets with vocabulary size ($V$) $4$ and $26$ are plotted.
+The impact of vocabulary size can be seen in Fig.~\ref{fig:spk_v} where the dependency decay curves of SP\emph{2} datasets with vocabulary size ($V$) $4$ and $26$ are plotted.
 Both these datasets contain strings of maximum length 20.
 Hence the mutual information decays at 20.
 Both curves have identical decay indicating a similar grammar.
 However the overall mutual information of the dataset with $V=26$ is much lower then the mutual information of the dataset with $V=4$.
-This is because a smaller vocabulary results in an increase in the probability of the occurrence of each elements.
+This is because a smaller vocabulary results in an increase in the probability of the occurrence of each elements of occurrence of elements.